celo-org/docs/blog/03-15-2023-cUsd-based-Event-Ticketing-and-Management-System/cUsd-based-Event-Ticketing-and-Management-System.md

 ```

-This code snippet contains two functions for creating and buying events.
+Next, we add two functions that will help in creating and buying events.
 The `createEvent()` function lets the contract owner create an event by providing an `image URL`, `theme`, `location`, and `price`.
-The function first checks that the price is greater than zero and that the image URL, theme, and location are not empty.
+The function works by first checking that the price is greater than zero and that the image URL, theme, and location are not empty.
 If the conditions are met, the function creates a new event and adds it to an events array.

 The `buyEvent()` function lets users buy an event from the events array by specifying the index of the event they want to purchase.
 Before executing, the function checks that the event exists and is available for purchase, and that the caller of the function is not already the owner of the event.
 If these conditions are met, the function transfers the event price from the caller to the event owner using the `transferFrom()` function.
 If the transfer succeeds, the function updates the event owner and marks the event as sold.
 If the transfer fails, the function throws an error.